 WHEEL – 4000–3500 BCE – Mesopotamia, Indus Valley, Northern Caucasus; Central Europe

 Civilizations in Mesopotamia, the Indus Valley, the Northern Caucasus and Central Europe all invented wheeled vehicles between 4000 and 3500 BCE.
 The earliest clear depiction of a wheeled vehicle was found in Poland and dates to 3500-3350 BCE.
 The oldest surviving wheel was found in the Ljubljana Marshes in Slovenia and dates to approximately 3250 BCE.
 Wheeled vehicles are found in the Indus Valley by 3000-2000 BCE.
 The spoke-wheeled chariot was invented some time between 2200 and 1550 BCE, and reached China and Scandanavia by 1200 BCE.
-The first wheels were made of wood.
+The earliest wheels were made of wood.
 Wire wheels and pneumatic tires were invented in the mid-19th Century.

 The remains of the oldest existing wheel and axle, dating to 3250 BCE.